 ThinLinc is a server for Linux Remote Desktops and provides remote access to Linux Applications through VNC and SSH.
 Typically, a ThinLinc session offers the user a whole Linux Desktop; however, in this case, the user only gets access to the browser running remotely.

 The system administrator interested in limiting the ThinLinc remote session to a single application publication needs to customize ThinLinc.

-The customization setup steps are explained in the following tutorial Running a single app with ThinLinc.
+The customization setup steps are explained in the following page Running a single app with ThinLinc.

 How does the secure browser look for the user?

 The user can access the secure browser through ThinLinc from a device running either Windows, Mac or Linux.
 Once installed the ThinLinc native client, the user should be able to find the icon on the computer desktop or menu bar.
 After clicking there and opening the application, the user should fill in the server name, username, and password and click on connect.
 A ThinLinc window should open with the browser available for the user; in this case, the browser is running remotely on the server.
 The user can’t transfer files from the internet browser to the local machine and vice versa.